-- 1. Transportation Miles, KIDS data element D47 Miles Transported. - 2.
-Transportation FTE, KIDS data element D48 Transportation FTE.
+- 1. Transportation Miles, KIDS data field D47 Miles Transported - 2.
+Transportation FTE, KIDS data field D48 Transportation FTE

-Transportation Miles
+Miles Transported

 Distance traveled from home to school using the most direct travelable route.
-Distance is measured from front door of house to front door of school.
+Distance is measured from front door of student's residence to the front door of the school building attended.
 Do not round mileages, for example, 2.46 should be reported as 2.4.

-Note: Document any road closures that are in place on the count day.
+Note: Document any road closures that are in place on the Count Day.